HadrienG2/3photons-julia/Porting_Notes.md

       Hacks similar to the `#ifndef BLAH/#define BLAH/#endif` triad can probably be applied in Julia too.
-But one would have thought that 50 years after C was designed, programming language designers should have finally learned that textual inclusion makes a very poor module system.
+But one would have thought that 50 years after C was designed, programming language designers should have finally learned that textual inclusion makes a very poor dependency tracking system.
-    * Further, the C header system has several known problems which Julia is prone to experience, such as "implicit" inclusion of a module by a virtue of this module being ordered earlier in the final `#include` list.
+    * Further, the C header system has several other problems which Julia is prone to experience, such as "implicit" inclusion of a module by a virtue of this module being ordered earlier in the final `#include` list.
 - The package system documentation, which is mostly featured in the somewhat